google/framework-for-osdu/osdu-r2/os-delivery/README.md

 General considerations related to querying the Delivery API:

-* Each endpoint must receive the authentication token in header.
+* Each endpoint must receive the authentication bearer token in the "Authorization" header.
 Example:
 `"Authorization": "Bearer {token}"`
 * Each endpoint must receive a DELFI partition ID in header.
 Example:
 `"Partition-Id": "default-partition"`